disa-lab/BlockchainEmpiricalEASE2022/README.md

+# BlockchainEmpiricalEASE2022
+Replication package for our conference paper titled "An Empirical Study of Blockchain Repositories in GitHub" accepted at "EASE 2022".

-# Files
+## Files
-Parsed files from GHTorrent dataset
+### Parsed files from GHTorrent dataset
 - repo-metadata.csv
 - commits.csv
 - commit_comments.csv